 - Cut against the grain.
 Slice the meat at a 90-degree angle against the grain.

-- Plate the slices, and generously slather the slices with the chimichurri sauce
+- Plate the slices, and generously slather the slices with the chimichurri sauce (chimichurri recipe found on this page)

 Leave a Reply